Minimax Optimal Convergence Rates for Estimating Ground Truth from Crowdsourced Labels: Comparison with Majority Voting

 \end{thm}

-The result of Theorem \ref{thm:MLEbad} also covers any global optimizer of (\ref{eq:constopt}), because the set of global optimizers of (\ref{eq:constopt}) is a subset of global optimizers of (\ref{eq:energy}).
 Theorem \ref{thm:MLEbad} says that the error rate of Dawid-Skene cannot converge faster than a polynomial of $m$.
 An exponential rate is impossible for Dawid-Skene in this case.
 In contrast, majority voting converges exponentially fast.

 \begin{thm} Let $\hat{y}$ be majority voting.
 In the same setting of Theorem \ref{thm:MLEbad}, we have for any $y^*\in\{0,1\}^m$,

 with probability at least $1-e^{-n/200}$. \end{thm}

 The purpose of this example is to show that majority voting is less sensitive to the model assumption.
 In the literature of crowdsourcing, there are some extensions of the Dawid-Skene model.
 For example, \cite{zhoplaby12} and \cite{LiuPenIhl12}.
 However, the example constructed here is not included in any of the extension.
 Though using a more general confusion matrix is helpful to model items from more than one types, the main difficulty, however, is that we do not know the type of workers, either.
 In order to get a good labeling of the items, we have to estimate the workers' types as well.
 One possible solution is to introduce another set of latent variables $\{z_i^*\}_{i\in[n]}\in\{0,1\}^n$ for the workers to indicate their expertise.
 Then in the E-step of the EM or projected EM algorithm, we need to update both $y^{(t)}$, the item label estimator, and $z^{(t)}$, the worker type estimator.
 Whether such generalization has any theoretical guarantee is an open problem and will be considered in the future research.